ufidon/df/labs/lab03/README.md

 5. (5%) Unmount the loop device from the mounting point.
 6. (25%) Open the loop device in wxHexEditor, then investigate it following [An overview of FAT12](./refs/AnoverviewofFAT12.pdf)
 7. (50%) Following [MANUAL ANALYSIS OF THE FAT12 FILE SYSTEM](./refs/fat12manualanalysis.pdf), manually analyze the [image](./refs/fat12.img)
+8. FYI: [images.7z](.refs/../refs/images.7z) contains a demo image generated from task 1-5 and the image for task 7.

 **3. Tools**